 How Well Is Xenon Pharmaceuticals Growing?

-Xenon Pharmaceuticals seems to be in a fairly good position, in terms of cash burn, but we still think it's worthwhile considering how easily it could raise more money if it wanted to.
-Companies can raise capital through either debt or equity.
+Even though it seems like Xenon Pharmaceuticals is developing its business nicely, we still like to consider how easily it could raise more money to accelerate growth.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
 Commonly, a business will sell new shares in itself to raise cash and drive growth.
 We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.

-Xenon Pharmaceuticals has a market capitalisation of US$1.5b and burnt through US$64m last year, which is 4.4% of the company's market value.
+Xenon Pharmaceuticals has a market capitalisation of US$2.5b and burnt through US$88m last year, which is 3.5% of the company's market value.
 Given that is a rather small percentage, it would probably be really easy for the company to fund another year's growth by issuing some new shares to investors, or even by taking out a loan.

 How Risky Is Xenon Pharmaceuticals' Cash Burn Situation?